Forward-Nexus/fwdai-pro/pro-os/user-docs/faqs/experts-faq.md

 - Decisions and context documented
 ```

-### Roundtable Review:
+### Roundtable Review (v2.1 Group Chat):
 ```
 @rt review this feature spec

-→ Multiple experts weigh in
+→ Multiple experts weigh in SIMULTANEOUSLY
-→ Each provides their perspective
+→ Experts discuss with each other naturally
+→ Cross-validate each other's perspectives
+→ You see authentic expert collaboration
 → Comprehensive feedback in workspace
 ```

-### How Experts Work Together:
+### How Experts Work Together (v2.1):
 ```
 You: @denny create auth spec
 → Denny creates spec in workspace